The Beyoncé Experience: Commercial performance

 In October 2009, when Beyoncé was chosen for the Woman of the Year Award presented by Billboard magazine, a partial gross of the tour was revealed.
-Between April 21 and September 8, 2007 it was reported to the magazine that The Beyoncé Experience grossed $24.9 million and 272,521 fans attended the twenty nine shows which were submitted to the boxscore at that time.
+Between April 21 and September 8, 2007, it was reported to the magazine that The Beyoncé Experience grossed $24.9 million and 272,521 fans attended the twenty nine shows which were submitted to the boxscore at that time.
 The highest-grossing concert of the tour was at the Madison Square Garden in New York City, New York with $2,744,345.
-The concert that garnered the most number of attendees was at Fort Bonifacio in Taguig, Philippines on November 7, 2007 with total of 70,000 people in attendance.
+The concert that garnered the most number of attendees was at Fort Bonifacio in Taguig, Philippines on November 7, 2007, with total of 70,000 people in attendance.

 Incidents and cancelled shows

-Beyoncé-Carter performing "Ring the Alarm" in May 2007.
+Beyoncé performing "Ring the Alarm" in May 2007.
 During a performance of the song in Orlando, Florida on July 24, she fell down a flight of stairs as her long red coat got caught under her heel.